 1 package coconut flakes

 1 container of Cool Whip with 1 tsp. rum mixed in

 Cook pudding as package directs using 1/2 cup less liquid.
 Add 1 cup of the flaked coconut to the pudding and stir to mix.
 Pour into prepared crust and spread to fill evenly.
 Chill until set.
 Spread Cool Whip over pudding in piecrust.
-Sprinkle 1/4 cup of flaked coconut and then crushed almonds over the top.
+Sprinkle 1/4 cup of flaked coconut and then almonds over the top.
 Chill to set.